rajan-chari/yara-playground/docs/usage/basic-commands.md

 ---

-**⚡ Master These Commands for Effective Development!**
+**⚡ Commands for Development**

-*These commands form the foundation of your development workflow in the Yara_OVE experimental playground.*
+*These commands form the foundation of development workflow in the Yara_OVE experimental playground.*